 - the Baronial Palace built in the 14th century by the Caetani family and which was also the home to Lucretia Borgia.
 Today it houses the Town Hall;

-- Villa Marco Emilio Lepido: one of the many residences built by the wealthy Romans to spend here periods of holiday, or in same cases, as it happened to Lepidio who had lived here since 36 B.C. for twenty years, as locations of exile.
-The villa is part of the archeological site called "Quattro venti" located near the historic center, on the south-eastern site of the promontory.
+- Villa Marco Emilio Lepido: one of the many residences built by the wealthy Romans to spend here their holidays, or in some cases, as it happened to Lepidio, who had lived here since 36 B.C. for twenty years, as locations of exile.
+Villa Marco Emilio Lepido is part of the archeological site called "Quattro venti" located near the historic center, on the south-eastern side of the promontory.

-Also, you can visit many beautiful churches, such as Church of San Felice Martire, where the relics of the saint patron of the promontory are preserved, and Church of Immacolata.
+Also, you can visit many beautiful churches, such as the Church of San Felice Martire, where the relics of the saint patron of the promontory are preserved, and the Church of Immacolata.